wyhsirius/LIA-X/README.md

 ```

 ## Gradio Interface
-We recommend to use [gradio interface]() to test the model.
-To run it locally:
+We recommend to use [gradio interface]() to play with LIA-X. Run it locally

 ```bash
 python app.py